Legislative Tracker

 Imposes sanctions on foreign persons dealing in crude oil or petroleum products of Russian Federation origin.
 Targets third-country buyers, refiners, and shippers who purchase Russian oil above the G7 price cap, cutting off Russia's primary source of war revenue.

-Why it matters: Russia earns an estimated $700 million per day from oil exports -- secondary sanctions on third-country buyers who exceed the G7 price cap would cut off this primary source of war funding at its root.
+Why It Matters: Russia earns an estimated $700 million per day from oil exports.
+Secondary sanctions on third-country buyers who exceed the G7 price cap would cut off this primary source of war funding at its root.

 Progress